-It is difficult to overestimate how much our Ranch adds to your overall addiction treatment experience.
+One cannot overestimate how much our 600 acre Ranch adds to your experience of recovery.

-There are many areas around the lodge and cabins to relax and take in the beauty of the ranch and surrounding wilderness.
+There are many areas around the lodge and cabins to relax and take in the beauty of the ranch and surrounding land.

-The serenity, the beauty, the outdoor activities, the physical, emotional and spiritual awakening while experiencing them… this all strengthens our addiction recovery.
+The serenity, the beauty, the outdoor activities, the physical, emotional and spiritual awakening while experiencing them… strengthens our addiction recovery.

-The beautiful natural surroundings allow us to feel deeply and, in short order, connect to a higher part of ourselves and to others in a way that a more institutional setting simply does not.
+The beautiful natural surroundings allow us to feel deeply, find our best selves, connect to a higher power and connect to others in a way that a more institutional setting simply does not.

 Located in a very peaceful place on the ranch, the Elk View Tower on our ridge walk provides an incredible view of the Rocky Mountains, the ranch fields and Geese Lake.
 It is truly a breathtaking experience enhanced by the healing sound of the tower’s beautiful wind chimes whenever there is a breeze.

 Our clients often gather at our river rock fire pit to watch a roaring fire and engage in heartfelt and supportive conversation with one another.

 The labyrinth, a path for walking meditation, is a special tool when used with mindful intention, to lessen stress and gain serenity.
 Labyrinth walking has been proven to increase levels of relaxation, clarity, peace, centredness, openness, quiet and reflectiveness, and reduce levels of anxiety, stress and agitation.
 According to the U.S. Labyrinth Society: “The experience of labyrinth walking supports recovery, renewal, integration of the whole person, and facilitating a sense of harmony.”